AmberELEC/website/docs/guides/advanced-topics.md

 - `RetroArch Main Menu` > `Settings` > `Audio` > `Output`, set `Audio Latency (ms)` to 32
 - `RetroArch Main Menu` > `Settings` > `Audio` > `Synchronization`, set `Synchronization` to on (should be on by default)

+## Installing Custom Themes

+Before installing custom themes, it's strongly advised that you check out the [theme downloader](/guides/getting-started#update-themes) and make sure that there isn't already a theme that suits your preferences.
+Most EmulationStation themes aren't built with these devices in mind, and aren't compatible with their resolutions.
+You may need to make adjustments to the theme's XML to make it compatible with your device.

+To install a custom theme, you'll need to add it to `/storage/.config/emulationstation/themes`.
+This area is usually easiest to access using SSH or SFTP.
+For more information, please see the [Transferring Files](/guides/transferring-files) guide.
+Drop the theme folder into that folder.
+You should now be able to select the custom theme from the [UI Settings](/guides/menus#ui-settings) menu.

 ## Buttons reference

 |Button|RetroArch Ref|Mupen Ref|